shivannis/xandr-docs-public/xandr-docs/articles/invest/microsoft-identity-platform-login.md

     - If you have corporate managed account which is used to login to other Microsoft products, this should already be configured.
     - If your corporate domain is not managed, you can register your email as a Microsoft Account [here](https://account.microsoft.com/account/Account) or from the sign in page.
 1. Ensure that the email associated to your Xandr platform account matches the user principal name or email used to login to Microsoft.
 Contact the designated person with the role of **User Manager** from your organization to do the needful by following the below mentioned steps:
-    - go to the **User Management** module in a Xandr product
+    - Go to the **User Management** module in a Xandr product.
-    - update the email IDs of users to match the user principal names or email IDs of the Microsoft Account or Azure Active Directory integration
+    - Update the email IDs of users to match the user principal names or email IDs of the Microsoft Account or Azure Active Directory integration.

 ## Related topic